Continuous-variable quantum communication: Continuous-variable quantum key distribution

 \subsubsection{Squeezed signal states}

 A few proof-of-concept implementations of QKD based on squeezed states have been demonstrated to date.
-These schemes, detailed in Section \ref{sec:protocols}, introduce promising advancements for CV-QKD, including a modulation-free approach~\cite{Su2009}, extended operational range~\cite{Madsen2012}, enabling composable security~\cite{Gehring2015}, one-sided device independence~\cite{Walk2016} and the elimination of information leakage to eavesdroppers~\cite{Jacobsen2018}, which reduces post-processing requirements.
-In the following paragraphs, we delve into the experimental tools used in these implementations and highlight their key findings.
+These schemes, which are detailed in Sec. \ref{sec:protocols}, introduce promising advancements for CV QKD, including a modulation-free approach~\cite{Su2009}, extended operational range~\cite{Madsen2012}, the enabling of composable security~\cite{Gehring2015}, one-sided device independence~\cite{Walk2016} and the elimination of information leakage to eavesdroppers~\cite{Jacobsen2018}, which reduces postprocessing requirements.
+We now delve into the experimental tools used in these implementations and highlight their key findings.

-\textit{Parametric down-conversion} (PDC) has been the dominant method for generating squeezed light~\cite{Andersen2016} since its first demonstration in~\cite{Wu1986}, where noise suppression of 3.5~dB beyond the shot noise limit was achieved.
-Since that time, squeezed light of up to 15~dB noise suppression has been realized using the PDC process~\cite{Vahlbruch2016}.
-In PDC, a pump wave with frequency \( \omega_{\mathrm{p}} \) interacts with a \(\chi^2\)-nonlinear medium to produce two quantum-correlated (entangled) waves, known as the signal and idler~\cite{Boyd2020}.
-When these waves are degenerate across all degrees of freedom -- spatial, polarization, frequency, and temporal mode -- their entanglement translates into quadrature squeezing of the resulting single mode.
-Efficient squeezing generation relies on several key conditions: high power density in the crystal, which can be achieved using pulsed lasers, placing the crystal in a cavity, or employing an optical waveguide; and precise phase matching of the parametric process, achieved through methods such as temperature tuning of the crystal, adjusting the pump wavelength, or periodically poling the crystal.
-As of today, the most effective strategy for generating quadrature squeezed light is to use a CW pump beam and integrate a periodically poled crystal (e.g. potassium titanyl phosphate, KTP, or LiNbO$_3$) inside a low-loss cavity that is resonant at the signal-idler wavelength (and potentially also at the pump wavelength).
-This method has been employed in all existing demonstrations of squeezed-light-based CV-QKD.
+\textit{Parametric down-conversion} (PDC) has been the dominant method for generating squeezed light~\cite{Andersen2016} since its first demonstration by~\cite{Wu1986}, where noise suppression of 3.5~dB beyond the shot-noise limit was achieved.
+Since that time, squeezed light with noise suppression of up to 15~dB has been realized using the PDC process~\cite{Vahlbruch2016}.
+In PDC a pump wave with frequency \( \omega_{\mathrm{p}} \) interacts with a \(\chi^2\)-nonlinear medium to produce two quantum-correlated (entangled) waves known as the signal and the idler~\cite{Boyd2020}.
+When these waves are degenerate across all degrees of freedom -- spatial, polarization, frequency, and temporal modes -- their entanglement translates into quadrature squeezing of the resulting single mode.
+Efficient squeezing generation relies on a pair of key conditions: high power density in the crystal, which can be achieved using pulsed lasers, by placing the crystal in a cavity, or by employing an optical waveguide, and precise phase matching of the parametric process, which can be achieved through methods such as temperature tuning of the crystal, adjusting the pump wavelength, or periodically poling the crystal.
+Currently, the most effective strategy for generating quadrature squeezed light is to use a cw pump beam and integrate a periodically poled crystal [for example, potassium titanyl phosphate (KTP), or LiNbO$_3$] inside a low-loss cavity that is resonant at the signal-idler wavelength (and potentially also at the pump wavelength).
+This method has been employed in all existing demonstrations of squeezed-light-based CV QKD.